Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 As for ongoing taxes, once you own your real estate investment in Budapest, Hungary, youโ€™ll have to pay property taxes IF you rent the apartment out.
 If you live there or if the property remains empty, there is no property tax to be paid.
 To receive your property tax bill, you must go register the property at the local district office.

 The tax rate on rental income is a flat 15%, and almost all expenses can be deducted (even your trips to Hungary!).
 There is also a capital gains tax of 15%, which decreases by the year.
-After year 5, no capital gains taxes are due.
+After year five, no capital gains taxes are due.

 Whether you want to buy property or not, go to Budapest!